There is something very appealing about a person who doesn’t talk about herself. Jeannette Walls is one of those people. Now we know why.

 Jeannette Walls has done an extraordinary thing.
 She has faced her secrets, shared them with the world, and thereby robbed them of their power to humiliate and torment.
 There can be no freedom like it.
 It is an enormous personal and artistic achievement.

-—Lucianne Goldberg is a radio talk show host and publisher of Lucianne.com.
+–Lucianne Goldberg is a syndicated talk-show host on Talk Radio Network and the publisher of the online news forum Lucianne.com.